 As the days went on, he spoke less but heard more.
 The old owl heard people talking and telling stories.

 He heard a woman saying an elephant jumped over a fence.
 He heard a man saying that he had never made a mistake.

 The old owl had seen and heard what happened to people.
-There were some who became better, some who became worse.
-But the old owl in the tree had become wiser, each and every day.
+Some became better, and some became worse.
+But the old owl in the tree had become wiser each day.

 7. The Golden Egg

 Once upon a time, a farmer had a goose that laid one golden egg every day.
 The egg provided enough money for the farmer and his wife to support their daily needs.
 The farmer and his wife continued to be happy for a long time.

 But, one day, the farmer thought, “Why should we take just one egg a day?
 Why can’t we take them all at once and make a lot of money?”
 The farmer told his wife his idea, and she foolishly agreed.

 Then, the next day, as the goose laid its golden egg, the farmer was quick with a sharp knife.
 He killed the goose and cut its stomach open, hoping to find all its golden eggs.
 But as he opened the stomach, he only found guts and blood.

 The farmer quickly realized his foolish mistake and proceeded to cry over his lost resource.
 As the days went on, the farmer and his wife became poorer and poorer because of their foolishness.